A 10-Step "Best Practices" Guide for Competitive Intelligence Gathering at Medical Conferencesby Murt Abuwala | Apr 10, 2019

 Other / Misc Terms

 Note, that it is the ENTIRE combination of these keywords that get applied (like a very complicated VENN diagram).
 So, within any given category you can and will have general terms that may not apply specifically to your disease area of interest.
 But, when all of the search terms are applied together, it will filter the results down.
 In a future post, we’ll go into more depth on setting up search terms.
-For now, if you are looking for a little more detail, please see this quick and dirty 1-pager we use to help collect terms from our customers.

 STEP 2: DEVELOP SCORING TO REFLECT YOUR STRATEGIC PRIORITIES